jamesurobertson/aws-s3-pern-demo/README.md

 ## File Upload on the Frontend

 You will be using fetch for this example.
 To send files, the Content-Type Header must be `"multipart/form-data"`.
-In your custon fetch function in the csrf.js file we have these lines of code:
+In your custon fetch function in the csrf.js file you have these lines of code:

 ```javascript
 options.headers["Content-Type"] =
   options.headers["Content-Type"] || "application/json";
 ```

-By adding formData to the body of our request, the browser will automatically set the appropriate headers and boundaries and so we need to remove the `Content-Type` header if it is multipart/form-data.
+By adding formData to the body of your request, the browser will automatically set the appropriate headers and boundaries so you need to remove the `Content-Type` header if it is multipart/form-data.

 The entire if statement should now look like this: